ankitaga00/drl-project/README.md

 ## Overview

-**CoLight-Lite** is a lightweight multi-agent reinforcement learning framework designed to explore cooperative traffic signal control across connected intersections.
-Inspired by the original CoLight architecture (Wei et al., 2019), this project implements a simplified but functional version of graph-based coordination using adjacency-aware Q-networks rather than full attention mechanisms.
+**CoLight-Lite** is a lightweight multi-agent reinforcement learning framework for cooperative traffic signal optimization across connected intersections.

-The system simulates a four-intersection region in College Station, TX, enabling comparative evaluation between:

-* **Fixed-time control**
+Inspired by CoLight (Wei et al., 2019), this implementation develops a simplified and reproducible version suitable for experimentation and course research.

+The system integrates:

+* **A custom multi-intersection simulator for College Station, Texas**
 * **Independent RL controllers (DQN)**
 * **Cooperative RL using network structure (CoLight-Lite)**
+* **Real-time visualization and performance logging**

-This project was developed as a **Deep Reinforcement Learning Project**.
+This project was developed as part of the course **Deep Reinforcement Learning**.

 ## Key Features

 * **Graph-Aware Cooperative RL:**
-A simplified CoLight-style coordination mechanism where each agent incorporates neighboring intersection states via adjacency-conditioned Q-values.
+A simplified CoLight-style message passing: each agent incorporates neighbor state information using adjacency-conditioned Q-values rather than full attention.

-* **Custom Multi-Intersection Simulator:**
+* **Modular Multi-Intersection Simulator:**
-A lightweight stochastic traffic simulator built specifically for experimentation, supporting queues, arrival processes, and phase switching.
+A custom Python environment modeling stochastic vehicle arrivals, queue buildup & dissipation and phase switching & timing

 * **Independent vs. Cooperative RL Baselines:**
 Side-by-side training pipelines for independent DQNs and cooperative agents, enabling fair comparison.